Last Updated: August 19, 2024

 Other Television Work

-In the 1980s, Donahue partnered with Soviet journalist Vladimir Posner to cohost a series of televised conversations know as the "U.S.-Soviet Space Bridge."
+In the 1980s, Donahue partnered with Soviet journalist Vladimir Posner to cohost a series of televised conversations known as the "U.S.-Soviet Space Bridge."
 A groundbreaking event in the history of broadcasting, it featured Donahue hosting an audience in the US and Posner hosting one in the USSR, with members of the audiences invited to ask each other questions about their respective countries.
 In 1994, after the fall of the Soviet Union, Donahue and Posner re-teamed to cohost "Posner/Donahue," a weekly roundtable program that aired on CNBC.
 On top of these programs, Donahue appeared as a contributor on NBC's "The Today Show" from 1979 to 1988.

 Following seven years of retirement, Donahue returned to TV in 2002 to host his eponymous show on MSNBC.
-The program was cancelled the next year, with a leaked MSNBC memo indicating that the company wanted Donahue fired for his anti-Iraq War position.
+The program was canceled the next year, with a leaked MSNBC memo indicating that the company wanted Donahue fired for his anti-Iraq War position.

 Body of War

 Beyond television, Donahue has also dipped his toe into the world of film.
 In 2006, he and independent filmmaker Ellen Spiro co-directed the feature documentary "Body of War," which recounted the story of a severely disabled Iraq War veteran and his attempts to adjust to life back home.
-The film won the People's Choice Award at the Toronto International Film Festival, and made the Oscar shortlist of 15 documentaries considered for a nomination.
+The film won the People's Choice Award at the Toronto International Film Festival and made the Oscar shortlist of 15 documentaries considered for a nomination.

 Career Accolades

 Donahue and his show have been the recipients of numerous professional laurels.
 Over his broadcasting career, he won 20 Emmy Awards, ten of which were for Outstanding Talk Show Host and the other ten of which went to "The Phil Donahue Show" itself.
 In 1980, Donahue was bestowed with the prestigious Peabody Award, and in 1987, won the Planned Parenthood Federation's Margaret Sanger Award.
 In 1993, he was inducted into the Academy of Television Arts & Sciences Hall of Fame.
-Later, upon the ending of his show, Donahue made TV Guide's list of the 50 Greatest TV Stars of All Time.
+Later, upon the end of his show, Donahue made TV Guide's list of the 50 Greatest TV Stars of All Time.

 Personal Life